 - Feast at Lele (Lahaina)

-More of a fine dining experience with entertainment than a traditional luau, go to Feast at Lele if quality of food is your first priority.
-Rather than serving a buffet-style meal, this is a sit-down a five course meal at your own table, featuring cuisine inspired by Tahiti, Aotearoa (New Zealand), Samoa and Hawaii.
-The meal is prepared by the same folks that operate three of the most popular restaurants on Maui – Star Noodle, Leoda’s Kitchen and Aloha Mixed Plate.
-After each course, you’ll see eye-popping dancing and entertainment from each locale.
+More of a fine dining experience with entertainment than a traditional luau, go to Feast at Lele if the quality of food is your first priority.
+Rather than serving a buffet-style meal, this is a sit-down a five-course meal at your own table, featuring cuisine inspired by Tahiti, Aotearoa (New Zealand), Samoa, and Hawaii.
+The meal is prepared by the same folks that operate three of the most popular restaurants on Maui - Star Noodle, Leoda's Kitchen, and Aloha Mixed Plate.
+After each course, you'll see eye-popping dancing and entertainment from each locale.
 (Feast at Lele)

 - Royal Lahaina Luau (Lahaina)

-Maui’s longest running luau, the Royal Lahaina Luau is located right on Ka’anapali Beach at the Royal Lahaina Resort.
-Unlike other luaus, all seating is reserved, so you don’t need to worry about lining up an hour before the event to secure seating.
-This luau is the least expensive of the “big” shows and gives you the most bang for the buck.
-It doesn’t have the best food or show, but it’s very satisfying.
+Maui's longest-running luau, the Royal Lahaina Luau is located right on Ka'anapali Beach at the Royal Lahaina Resort.
+Unlike other luaus, all seating is reserved, so you don't need to worry about lining up an hour before the event to secure seating.
+This luau is the least expensive of the "big" shows and gives you the most bang for the buck.
+It doesn't have the best food or show, but it's very satisfying.
 For families on a budget, this is our top choice.
-(Royal Lahaina Luau)
+(Myths of Maui Luau)

 RELATED: A Brief History of the Luau